patrick-steele-idem/marko-vs-react/README.md

 - [http://localhost:8080/react](http://localhost:8080/react)
 - [http://localhost:8080/marko](http://localhost:8080/marko)

 On each page, click on the button at the top labeled "Start Client Performance Tests".
-The results of the test will be written to the browser console.
+The results of the test will be shown at the top of the page.

 # Results